linode/docs/docs/security/firewalls/control-network-traffic-with-firewalld.md

       rich rules:

-Or use `--list-all-zones` command to get all the configuration of all zones (output truncated in the example to show only two zones):
+Or use `--list-all-zones` command to get all configurations for all zones (truncated output in the example below shows only two zones):

     firewall-cmd --list-all-zones
     internal